booty2rooty/Learning-1-RickdiculouslyEasy-CTF-Vulnhub/README.md

 _60000/tcp open unknown_

-# E. Starting the Process
+# Starting the Process

 Thought process for sequence of ports to test:

-60000  21  13337  9090  80  SSH ports (22 and 22222)
+60000 - 21 - 13337 - 9090 - 80 - SSH ports (22 and 22222)

 Based on what I think would be the easiest way to navigate around the scan results.

-# F. Port 60000
+# Port 60000

-Since it’s ,unknown,, first instinct is to **netcat** the port, which gives welcome message of ,Welcome to Ricks half baked reverse shell…, and a shell? (no idea what this really means at the moment)
+Since it’s unknown, first instinct is to **netcat** the port, which gives welcome message of "Welcome to Ricks half baked reverse shell…" and a shell? (no idea what this really means at the moment)

 ![image006](https://user-images.githubusercontent.com/82624344/115135335-63f5a880-a04a-11eb-9b50-9bfda51e41bd.png)

-No idea what I’m supposed to do after getting the flag or if in a real-world situation there’ll be something more I should be exploring, but felt learning objectives were met and moved on first.
+Not sure what I’m supposed to do after getting the flag or if in a real-world situation there’ll be something more I should be exploring, but felt learning objectives were met and moved on first.

 FLAG{Flip the pickle Morty!} – 10/130Points

-## Learning Notes:
+**Learning Notes:**

 - -nc (netcat) is a network utility that uses TCP and UDP connections to read / write in a network.
 It can do port scanning, banner grabbing, transferring a file, and generating a reverse connection to name a few
 - It acts as a simple TCP/UDP/SCTP/SSL client for interacting with web servers.
 My current understanding is that it’s useful for banner grabbing for CTF VMs.
 - Banner Grabbing is useful for intel-reconnaissance.
 It gets software banner information and often exposes critical information, and can reveal insecure and vulnerable applications which could lead to service exploitation.

-# G. Port 21 (Anonymous login FTP)
+# Port 21 (Anonymous login FTP)

 Remembered reading something previously about using Metasploit for vsFTPd versions but did not return a result for the version that the VM is running (3.0.3)